Dysgraphia: Signs and symptoms

 The symptoms of dysgraphia can change as one ages.
 Dysgraphia may cause students distress often due to the fact that no one can read their writing, and they are aware that they are not performing to the same level as their peers.
 Emotional problems that may occur alongside dysgraphia include impaired self-esteem, lowered self-efficacy, reduced motivation, poorer social functioning, heightened anxiety, and depression.
 They may put in extra efforts in order to have the same achievements as their peers, but often get frustrated because they feel that their hard work does not pay off.
 Dysgraphia is a hard disorder to detect as it does not affect specific ages, gender, or intelligence.
 The main concern in trying to detect dysgraphia is that people hide their disability behind their verbal fluency/comprehension and strong syntax coding as a means to mask the handwriting impairments caused by the disorder.
 Having dysgraphia is not related to a lack of cognitive ability, and it is not uncommon in intellectually gifted individuals, but due to dysgraphia their intellectual abilities are often not identified.

 Associated conditions

 There are some common problems not related to dysgraphia but often associated with dysgraphia, the most common of which is stress.
 Developing an aversion to writing is another common issue.
-Often children (and adults) with dysgraphia will become extremely frustrated with the task of writing specially on plain paper (and spelling); younger children may cry, pout, or refuse to complete written assignments.
+Often children (and adults) with dysgraphia will become extremely frustrated with the task of writing especially on plain paper (and spelling); younger children may cry, pout, or refuse to complete written assignments.
 This frustration can cause the individuals a great deal of stress and can lead to stress-related illnesses.
 This can be a result of any symptom of dysgraphia.